 To make the process easier and save time, you can have clients sign documents via your website.
 Allowing patients to fill out and sign HIPAA-related documents on your website can be a major boost to your administrative processing.
 Because files can be sent and stored electronically, it’s now possible for many common HIPAA forms to be completed digitally, even by signers outside the office.
 Your website visitors will be able to fill out, sign, and submit documents using an electronic signature and receive a copy of the signed document.

 Over-the-phone booking is time-consuming for both clients and psychologists, and it makes it difficult to organize and coordinate your bookings.

 Let your clients see your availability, book a session, and even pay for it online.
-A booking page or a widget on your website will help you forget about back-and-forth communication with prospects and free your time to deliver your services.
+A booking page on your website will help you forget about back-and-forth communication with prospects and free your time to deliver your services.

-Create a separate booking page or place a widget on every page of your website so your prospects and clients can easily find it and make a booking.
+Create a separate booking page on every page of your website so your prospects and clients can easily find it and make a booking.
 You can also share the link to your booking page via text message or email.

 4.4.
 Accept online payments